AminaAzzmouri/skillfolio-backend/README.md

 # 8. Create the users app  (if it doesn’t exist yet):

 #### Inside the Django project folder (where manage.py is located), run:
-     From the folder where manage.py lives:
      python manage.py startapp users

-      **App Explanation:**
+#### **App Explanation:**
      The users app is the central place for user-related domain models and logic (users, certificates, projects, goals) to avoid fragmentation and simplify relationships.

      This approach simplifies relationships between models, reduces overhead in project structure, and keeps the code easier to maintain, especially in a project where all features are tightly related to users’ achievements and certificates.

 #### Add 'users' to INSTALLED_APPS in settings.py: